christavanijzendoorn/JAT/docs/_build/html/_sources/Examples.rst.txt

 3. Extract all
 ===============
 This Example shows how to extract all characteristic parameters from all transect locations.
-It provides the scripts that were used to create the dataset of characteristic parameters in the 4TU repository.
+It provides the script that was used to create the dataset of characteristic parameters in the 4TU repository (`Creation_netcdf.py`).
 Note, this analysis can take a long time, around 10 hours.
 The `Filtering_execution.py` file provides an example of how the filtering functionalities of the JAT can be used.
 These result in filtered dataframes with all characteristic parameters that are then visualized for all locations through time.

 .. _4TU repository: https://github.com/christavanijzendoorn/JAT